 Warts vs. Corns

-To identify the difference between warts and corns, we are going to discuss the causes to grow, their appearance, preventions, treatments etc.
+To identify the difference between warts and corns, we are going to discuss the causes of growth, their appearance, preventions, treatments, etc.

 What Is a Wart?

 A wart is a hard, grainy lump that grows on the surface of the skin, and is often studded with small, black dots.
 Although these lumps are benign and therefore harmless, they can cause embarrassment, especially when they grow in a particularly visible area, such as the face.
 Additionally, they can be painful when they grow in an uncomfortable place, such as the soles of the feet (these are called verrucas) or on an eyelid.
 They can emerge anywhere, though they usually appear on the fingers and hands, as this is the area of the body that is most likely to come into contact with another wart.

 What Is a Corn?

 Like a wart, corn is a hard, rough skin growth, with a thick, callused surface.
 They are typically small, flaky, and painful to touch.
 Unlike a wart, however, a corn is not contagious.
 Moreover, whilst warts can develop on any area of the body, corns almost always grow on the feet and toes.

 Warts emerge when a person becomes infected by the human papillomavirus (HPV).
 When a person comes into contact with HPV, it penetrates the top layers of skin (often via an opening such as a scratch), and begins accelerating the speed at which your skin cells multiply.
 This leads to the development of a rough, flesh-colored lump on the surface of the skin.
 There is usually a gap of several months between the initial infection by the virus and the emergence of a wart.

 The virus tends to spread between people via casual skin contact, which means that you are likely to develop a wart if you touch someone else’s.
 Additionally, warts often spread through the sharing of bath towels, tea towels, or washcloths, because they are prone to growing on damp skin.